Koredotcom/docs/docs/gale/getting-started/introduction-v2.md

 ## Comprehensive Suite for AI Operations

-The illustration below demonstrates how GALE provides a comprehensive platform for managing AI agents, models, and data integrations, with various tools for development, deployment, and monitoring.
+The diagram below shows how GALE provides a comprehensive platform for managing AI agents, models, and data integrations, with various tools for development, deployment, and monitoring.
 It also shows how GALE interfaces with external systems and users, providing a complete ecosystem for AI operations.

 <img src="../images/gale-architecture-diagram.png" alt="Gale Architecture" title="Gale Architecture" style="border: 0px solid gray; zoom:100%;">